Unicode strings in python, a gentle intro

 ...

-Handling unicode strings in python3
+>>>Handling unicode strings in python3

 Python3 makes handling of unicode strings easy.

-One of the significant changes being that, str
+One of the significant changes being that, str now stores unicode strings and not a sequence of bytes

 Let’s see how it handles the chinese.txt file